-ASD can be noticed in an infant as early as eight to ten months of age.
-These infants may exhibit symptoms such as not recognizing their name when called, delayed babbling, and not having an interest in people.
-The symptoms of ASD are likely to become more apparent as the child gets older, and some symptoms may not be noticeable until the child is two years old.
+ASD can be noticed in infants as early as 8-10 months.
+At-risk infants may exhibit symptoms such as not recognizing their name when called, delayed ‘talking’ or babbling, and not showing interest in people.
+The symptoms of ASD are likely to become more pronounced as a child gets older.
+Some symptoms may not be noticeable until a child is at least 2 years old.

 ASD Symptoms in Toddlers

-ASD symptoms in toddlers may include a preference to play alone, difficulty engaging with peers, and a failure to imitate the actions of others.
-There are some children with ASD who appear to be developing at a normal rate, but around 18-24 months of age, they no longer are gaining new skills and start to lose the skills they already had.
+ASD symptoms in toddlers may include a preference to play alone, difficulty engaging with other children, and a failure to imitate the actions of others.
+There are some children with ASD who appear to be developing at a normal rate, but around 18-24 months of age they are no longer gaining new skills and may start to lose skills they already developed.
 Studies have shown that approximately 80-90% of parents noticed symptoms of ASD by the time their child was two years old.